aiswaryyaa/Database-with-Python-4/README.md

  To avoid this problem, you can break the many-to-many relationship into two one-to-many relationships by using a third table, called a join table.
 Each record in a join table includes a match field that contains the value of the primary keys of the two tables it joins.
 (In the join table, these match fields are foreign keys.)
-These foreign key fields are populated with data as records in the join table are created from either table it join
+These foreign key fields are populated with data as records in the join table are created from either table it joins